lune-climate/lune-docs/docs/guides/smart-scan.md

 prior knowledge of the data structure.
 Lune analyses this input and deduces the transactions that took place and calculates the associated emissions.

+This functionality is particularly useful for cases where you have no concrete information regarding transactions which you want to estimate, but have several pieces of data that can help guide this discovery: receipts, invoices, emails etc.

 <Tip>

 Note: This functionality is currently on beta and should not be relied on without some initial